monhacks/crystalboard/README.md

   - Layout of transition screens and menus
   - ...
 - Empty canvas with pokecrystal placeholder content
-  - The complete battle engine
+  - The complete Pokemon battle engine
   - Pokemon data and storage
   - Item data and storage
   - ...